TheKrafter/ChatGPTbyChatGPT/README.md

  2. Install the required Python libraries by running `pip install -r requirements.txt`.

- 3. Create a new Discord bot and obtain its API token.
+ 3. Create a new Discord bot and obtain its API token. *(Note from a Human: Make sure to turn on Message Content Intent under privileged gateway intents!)*

  4. Obtain an API key for OpenAI's GPT-3 language model.